top of page

 Considerations for I-MDRC Fellow include:

-A) Distinguished and continued scholarship and leadership typically over a period of at least 15 years as indicated by post-terminal degree and/or scholarly career to include the following:
+A) Distinguished and continued scholarship and leadership typically over a period of at least 15 years post-terminal degree to include the following:

 B) Completion of formal application materials (described in detail below) by the Primary Nominator and two Fellow letters of support, all of whom must be current Fellows.